openshift-pipelines/performance/tests/scaling-pipelines/scenario/signing-tr-tekton-bigbang-with-baseline/README.md

 # "signing-tr-tekton-bigbang-with-baseline" scenario

-This scenario is used to establishe a baseline performnace by:
+This scenario is used to establish a baseline performance by:
 1. Monitoring the cluster for $WAIT_TIME duration without any load.
 2. Creating PRs/TRs and analyze the load for another $WAIT_TIME duration.
 3. Enable Chains to analyze chains controller usage and metrics.